ksmith94/medplum-documentation/packages/docs/docs/search/filter-search-parameter.md

 | ni                | not in                                           | Filters for items that are not within a provided value set.                                                                                                            |
 | re                | references                                       | Filters for items that reference the provided URL.                                                                                                                     |

+## Filter Syntax

+Since you must use filter operators, the syntax for filter expressions is a little different than the syntax used for other search parameters.
+Rather than setting the `_filter` parameter equal to the value you want to filter, you must set it to a filter expression.

+Note that your FHIR server may not support every possible filter expression.
+If you find one of these is not working, you may want to check your server configuration to see if what you are trying to do is allowed.